kumatch/php-keystore-filesystem/README.md

 Set a file system directory path for file storage.

-If $rootPath is not direcotry or not exists, throw exception `Kumatch\KeyStore\Filesystem\Exception\InvalidArgumentException`.
+If $rootPath is not directory or not exists, throw exception `Kumatch\KeyStore\Filesystem\Exception\InvalidArgumentException`.